rfigueroa/docs/content/reference/yaml/steps.md

 ---
 steps:
   - ruleset:
-      # Below is displaying it will run a step if repo exists within the target GitHub
+      # As shown below this step will execute if repo exists within the target GitHub
       # organization or the repo is the go-vela/docs repository.
       repo: [ "target/*", "go-vela/docs" ]
 ```